Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Two spatial dimensions

 \subsubsection{Edge midpoints}

 The test function associated to the point value at the edge midpoint $(i+\frac12,j)$ is assumed to be supported in $C_{ij} \cup C_{i+1,j}$.
-It needs to fulfill the following equations, starting with the basis functions whose supports intersect that of $\psi_{i+\frac12,j}$ only in one cell:
+The biorthogonality conditions involve $L^2$ scalar products between the test function and various basis functions.
+These are all compactly supported, but the support varies between one cell (for the basis function associated to the cell average) and four cells (basis function associated to the node).
+It thus makes sense to organize the conditions according to the size of the intersection between the supports of the test and basis functions, starting with the basis functions whose supports intersect that of $\psi_{i+\frac12,j}$ only in one cell (see also Figures \ref{fig:overlap-edge1} and \ref{fig:overlap-edge2}):